arpit6232/PES-Assignment-5/README.md

         - Apply H to the stream generated in the previous step and return the result

     -  Output the derived key.

+**Technically,** <br />
+- ISHAReset is used to restore an ISHA context to its default state.
+You can think of this as an initialization function.
+-  ISHAInput is used to push bytes into the ISHA hashing algorithm.
+After a call to ISHAReset, ISHAInput may be called as many times as needed Like SHA-1, the ISHA algorithm can hash up to 2^61 bytes.
+- ISHAResult is called once all bytes have been input into the algorithm.
+This function performs some padding and final computations, and then outputs the ISHA hash—a 160-bit (20 byte) value.

 ### Profiling Analsysis before Optimization